 While the risks of paraquat exposure have been known for decades, many companies continued using the chemical anyway, essentially prioritizing their profits over human health.

-The personal injury lawyers at Rueb Stoller Daniel law can help you to not only determine your legal options but also protect your rights and pursue the compensation you may be entitled to.
+The personal injury lawyers at Dalimonte Rueb Stoller law can help you to not only determine your legal options but also protect your rights and pursue the compensation you may be entitled to.
 We will work with you throughout the legal process, and hopefully, fetch you a paraquat settlement via a Washington Paraquat Lawsuit.